 To construct other rational delegated quantum computing protocols with a constant reward gap, we utilize multiprover interactive proof systems with a constant number of provers and a constant completeness-soundness gap~\cite{FHM18,RUV13,GKW15,CGJV17,NV17,NV18,G19}.
 By following a construction used in Ref.~\cite{AM12}, we incorporate the multiprover interactive proof systems into a multi-rational-server delegated quantum computing protocol.
-As a result of this construction, the completeness-soundness gap is converted to the reward gap without changing its value\footnote{More precisely, when the server's computational power is bounded by {\sf BQP}, the obtained reward gap is decreased by the inverse of an exponential from the original completeness-soundness gap.
-In order to achieve the conversion without changing the value, an unbounded computational power is required.}.
-The same argument can also be applied to Mahadev's single-prover interactive argument system~\cite{M18}{\red, which} relies on the hardness assumption of LWE problems.
+As a result of this construction, the completeness-soundness gap is converted to the reward gap without changing the value of the gap.
+More precisely, when the server's computational power is bounded by {\sf BQP}, the obtained reward gap is decreased by a $1/2^{n^{O(1)}}$ additive term from the original completeness-soundness gap.
+In order to achieve the conversion without changing the value, an unbounded computational power is required.
+The same argument can also be applied to Mahadev's single-prover interactive argument system~\cite{M18}, which relies on the hardness assumption of LWE problems.

-Finally, we show, under the certain condition introduced in Ref.~\cite{CMS18}, that {\it rational} and {\it ordinary} delegated quantum computing protocols can be converted each other.
+Finally, we show that, under the certain condition introduced in Ref.~\cite{CMS18}, {\it rational} and {\it ordinary} delegated quantum computing protocols can be converted from one to the other and vice versa.
 To convert ordinary delegated quantum computing protocols to rational ones, we show that the construction in the previous paragraph can be used even under the condition.
-As a reverse conversion, we utilize the construction in Ref.~\cite{CMS18}.
-By combining these two constructions, we convert the two types of delegated quantum computing protocols each other.
-By using our conversion between rational and ordinary delegated quantum computing protocols, we show that the amplification of the reward gap can be replaced with that of the soundness-completeness gap under the condition.
-This means that the traditional amplification method for the soundness-completeness gap can be used to amplify the reward gap to a constant.
-By virtue of the condition, we also show that this reward-gap amplification method works even when the original reward gap is exponentially small\footnote{Note that this statement does not mean that the traditional amplification method for the soundness-completeness gap works for an exponentially small gap.}.
+For the reverse conversion, we utilize the construction in Ref.~\cite{CMS18}.
+Using this conversion between rational and ordinary delegated quantum computing protocols, we show that the amplification of the reward gap can be replaced with that of the completeness-soundness gap under that condition.
+This means that the traditional amplification method for the completeness-soundness gap can be used to amplify the reward gap to a constant.
+By virtue of the condition, we also show that this reward-gap amplification method works even when the original reward gap is exponentially small\footnote{Note that this does not mean that the traditional amplification method for the completeness-soundness gap works for an exponentially small gap.}.